R3V1Z3/roguelike-ui/README.md

 # Roguelike UI

 The Rogue-like theme for Atom.
+Based on the original Rogue release for IBM PC, though with some elements from later roguelikes like @ rather than the smiley face of the original.

 FEATURES
 - @, hero of legend as your fearless cursor.